 “Safe.”
 I sort of dislike that word.
 Because really, the definition of safe and safety has soooooo dang much wiggle room both in the actual definition and in its interpretation.

 The safety of using a specific product depends on so many factors including the actual person using it.
 So really, defining something as safe is, in my opinion, a bit arbitrary and a bit reckless.
-What I might be able to use without horrid repercussions or side effects might not be the best product for you.
+What I might be able to use without horrid repercussions might not be the best product for you.

 See where I am going here?

 Yeah – that’s right.
-I’m not answering the question “is coconut oil safe for infants and children?”
+I’m not answering the question “is coconut oil safe for babies and children?”
 Not directly anyway.

-There is no way that I can say with 100% certainty one way or another if coconut oil safe to give your infant or baby coconut oil either internally or by applying it externally.
-But what I will share, is that typically, infants and babies really benefit from all the wonderful health properties in coconut oil.
+There is no way that I can say with 100% certainty if it is safe to give coconut oil to your baby or young child either internally or by applying it externally.
+But what I will share, is that typically, infants, babies and children of all ages really benefit from all the wonderful known benefits found in coconut oil.

 Disclaimer time!
 I am not a licensed medical professional nor do I play one on this site so please do not take a single thing I write here to be bonafide medical advice.
 Whatever I share here is based on my personal experience, research, and possibly the experience of others.
 I am not making any medical claims.
 So take what I write and consult with your trusted practitioner before making any changes.